Psychlist1972/Windows-10-PowerShell-MIDI/README.md

 This was built using Visual Studio 2015 Community, RTM.
 It also uses this VS 2015 add-in for editing PowerShell scripts.
 Required only if you want to load the psproj in Visual Studio and mess around with the source https://visualstudiogallery.msdn.microsoft.com/c9eb3ba8-0c59-4944-9a62-6eee37294597

+## Let me know

+If you use this in a cool personal or professional project, I'd love to know about it.
+Feel free to tweet me at @pete_brown or email me at pete dot brown at microsoft dot com.